arielsalminen/Molten-Leading/readme.md

 ## Changelog

+`1.1` (2014-06-xx) - Big performance improvements.
+Handles debouncing of events now via requestAnimationFrame, which removes the need for the previous threshold setting.

 `1.03` (2014-06-24) - Fixes debouncing of events and optimizes performance (adds also an option to control the debounce timing).